I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 ```

 #### Google Kubernetes Engine (GKE) Pricing
-Pricing can be confucing so we will try to explain it.
+Pricing can be confusing so we will try to explain it.

 Google offers [Free Tier](https://web.archive.org/web/20210423075000/https://cloud.google.com/free) but Kubernetes Node pools of `f1-micro` machines are not supported due to insufficient memory.
 What is free, is the cluster management fee for your first cluster.